Why are Americans so fat?

 Davis’s style is irreverent and in your face.
 Some of his statements are laugh-out-loud funny while others are cringe-worthy.
 But he is never boring.

-If you want a serious treatise loaded with scientific jargon, this isn’t it (although there are 16 pages of scientific reference at the end of the book).
+If you want a serious treatise loaded with scientific jargon, this isn’t it (although there are 16 pages of scientific references at the end of the book).
 Check out my review of my favorite science-laden nutrition book — Perfect Health Diet — instead.